ember-spaniel/ember-spaniel/README.md

 }
 ```

-#### `onInViewportOnce(el, callback, { context, rootMargin, ratio })` => `Function`
+#### `onInViewportOnce(el, callback, { context, rootMargin, ratio, root, ALLOW_CACHED_SCHEDULER })` => `Function`

 Register a callback that will be called when the provided element first enters the viewport.
 Will get called on the next `requestAnimationFrame` if the element is already in the viewport.
 Returns a function that, when called, will cancel and clear the callback.

+Optionally includes the ability to specify a custom root, which defaults to `window`.
+When passing a custom root, the common case would include handling state invalidation (referenced below `invalidate()`).

+An optional flag `ALLOW_CACHED_SCHEDULER` which defaults to `false`.
+This feature flag when passed as `true` will allow for performant caching of `getBoundingClientRect` on elements within the `Spaniel#ElementScheduler`.

 ```JavaScript
 export default Ember.Component.extend({